bakuz/PowerShellScripts/README.md

 # Power Shell Scripts
-This repository have some scripts used in some batch tasks over windows.
+This repository have scripts used in some batch tasks over Windows OS with Power Shell.

 ## Requirements
 - PowerShell v3